-3.16.1 The Clearing House will coordinate with the Exchange and FCM Clearing Members to accept or reject Exchange Contracts for clearing as quickly after execution as technologically practicable.
+- 3.16.1 The Clearing House will coordinate with the Exchange and FCM Clearing Members to accept or reject Exchange Contracts for clearing as quickly after execution as technologically practicable.
 The Clearing House will accept Exchange Contracts for clearing when such Exchange Contracts have been received by the Clearing System if the parties to such Exchange Contracts have clearing arrangements in place and have satisfied any applicable risk limits imposed by the Clearing Member, the Exchange or the Clearing House.
-Subject to the foregoing and to Rule 3.16.2, the Clearing House shall accept for clearing any Exchange Contract that has been executed pursuant to Exchange Rules and submitted by the Exchange

-- to the Clearing House for clearance, and shall not accept for clearing any Exchange Contract submitted to it by any Person other than the Exchange.
+Subject to the foregoing and to Rule 3.16.2, the Clearing House shall accept for clearing any Exchange Contract that has been executed pursuant to Exchange Rules and submitted by the Exchange to the Clearing House for clearance, and shall not accept for clearing any Exchange Contract submitted to it by any Person other than the Exchange.
 All Exchange Contracts accepted for clearing by the Clearing House shall be subject in all respects to these Rules. - 3.16.2 The Clearing House, by accepting an Exchange Contract offered to it for clearing, shall assume, in the place of each Clearing Member that is a party to such Exchange Contract, all liabilities and obligations imposed by such Exchange Contract to the Clearing Member that is the other party thereto and shall succeed to and become vested with all rights and benefits accruing therefrom.
-Such assumption by the Clearing House shall terminate all liabilities and obligations of the Clearing Member whose Exchange Contract is so accepted to the other Clearing Member which was a party to such Exchange Contract. - 3.16.3 The Clearing House shall be entitled to rely conclusively on the accuracy and authenticity of any information regarding any Exchange Contract submitted to the Clearing House by the Exchange on behalf of a Clearing Member, whether or not the Clearing Member in fact authorized the submission of such Exchange Contract for clearing. - 3.16.4 Where, as the result of novation under this Rule 3.16, a Clearing Member has bought and sold for the same account, (i) an Exchange Contracts with the same expiry or (ii) a put or call option with the same margining style on the same Exchange Contract with the same strike price and expiry, such purchase and sale will be offset by the Clearing House.
+Such assumption by the Clearing Member whose Exchange Contract is so accepted to the other Clearing Member whose a party to such Exchange Contract. - 3.16.3 The Clearing House shall be entitled to rely conclusively on the accuracy and authenticity of any information regarding any Exchange Contract submitted to the Clearing House by the Exchange on behalf of a Clearing Member, whether or not the Clearing Member in fact authorized the submission of such Exchange Contract for clearing. - 3.16.4 Where, as the result of novation under this Rule 3.16, a Clearing Member has bought and sold for the same account, (i) an Exchange Contract with the same expiry or (ii) a put or call option with the same margining style on the same Exchange Contract with the same strike price and expiry, such purchase and sale will be offset by the Clearing House.
 Such a Clearing Member shall be required to pay the loss or entitled to collect the profit, as the case may be, upon such offsetting transactions, and shall have no further rights or be under any further obligation with respect thereto.
-For purposes of this Rule, the first Exchange Contract made shall be deemed the first Exchange Contract offset. - 3.16.5 THE LIABILITIES AND OBLIGATIONS OF THE CLEARING HOUSE ARISING PURSUANT TO THIS RULE 3.16.2 SHALL EXTEND ONLY TO CLEARING MEMBERS.
-WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, THE CLEARING HOUSE SHALL NOT HAVE ANY LIABILITY OR OBLIGATION TO ANY CUSTOMER ARISING OUT OF OR WITH RESPECT TO ANY EXCHANGE CONTRACT OR TO ANY CLEARING MEMBER OR OTHER PERSON WITH RESPECT TO ANY EXCHANGE CONTRACT WHICH HAS NOT BEEN ACCEPTED FOR CLEARING BY THE CLEARING HOUSE.
+For purposes of this Rule, the first Exchange Contract made shall be deemed the first Exchange Contract offset. - 3.16.5 The liabilities and obligations of the Clearing House arising pursuant to this Rule 3.16.2 shall extend only to Clearing Members.
+Without limiting the generality of the foregoing, the Clearing House shall not have any liability or obligation to any Customer arising out of or with respect to any Exchange Contract or to any Clearing Member or other Person with respect to any Exchange Contract which has not been accepted for clearing by the Clearing House.